homebridge/bonjour/README.md

 Emitted every time a new service is found that matches the browser.

+#### `Event: update`

+Emitted every time an update is received for existing service is found that matches the browser.

 #### `Event: down`

 Emitted every time an existing service emmits a goodbye message.